JRVisuals/artphabet/README.md

 ## Directory Structure

 Your basic CRA directory structure.
+In addition...

 - `content/` local direcctory for PSD working files l
 - `public/images` contains various image files used to "paint" the final image.